mattyoung101/tamara/README.md

 The thesis uses [uqthesis_eecs_hons](https://github.com/mattyoung101/uqthesis_eecs_hons) Typst template.

 ## Licence
 Copyright 2024 Matt Young.

-Available under the **Mozilla Public License v2.0**.
+All code and tests are available under the **Mozilla Public License v2.0**, see the file LICENSE.code.

-> This Source Code Form is subject to the terms of the Mozilla Public
-> License, v.
-2.0.
-If a copy of the MPL was not distributed with this
-> file, You can obtain one at https://mozilla.org/MPL/2.0/.
+All papers and slides (in the `papers` directory) are available under **CC Attribution 4.0 International**, see the file LICENSE.papers.